 We offer many educational enrichment opportunities depending on what students' interests are.
-Examples of enrichment clubs include: Creative Poetry, Dance Team, Cheerleading, Music, Cultural Art, Photography, Fit Club, Yearbook class, Crafting, Art and Media Literacy, Soccer, Journalism, Basketball, Volleyball, Ceramics Coding, Cinematography, and Service Learning.
+Examples of enrichment clubs include: Creative Poetry, Dance Team, Cheerleading, Music, Dance, Cultural Art, Photography, Crafting, Art and Media Literacy, Soccer, Basketball, and Service Learning.
 In each of the enrichment offerings, students will engage in learning that supports mastery.